About the Commission

 |Ian Douglas and John King (Members presiding at alternate meetings)||September 2014 to November 2015||Ian Douglas||8 November 2012 to 7 November 2015|

 |Ian Douglas (Acting)||November 2015 to May 2016||John King||1 July 2013 to 31 December 2016|

 |Ian Douglas||5 May 2016 to 13 August 2021||Jan Harris||24 November 2016 to 1 September 2019|

 |Karen Gosling||1 November 2017 to present|

 The Commission is assisted in its work by a small secretariat.
-The secretariat is staffed by officers of the Department of Infrastructure, Regional Development and Cities.
-The secretariat is headed by an Executive Director, supported by a Senior Adviser and an Administrative Officer.
+The secretariat is staffed by officers of the Department of Infrastructure, Transport, Regional Development and Communications.
+The secretariat is headed by an Executive Director, supported by a Senior Adviser and a Regulatory and Administrative Officer.
 These officers provide advice and assistance to the Commissioners on all aspects of the Commission’s operations.

 Further, the Commission has delegated certain powers and functions